Art In Literature: The Mary Lynn Kotz Award

 MISSION OF THE AWARD

-The Mary Lynn Kotz Award recognizes an outstanding book that is written primarily in response to a work (or works) of art while also showing the highest literary merit, in and of itself, as a creative or scholarly work.
+The Art in Literature Award recognizes an outstanding book that is written primarily in response to a work (or works) of art while also showing the highest literary merit, in and of itself, as a creative or scholarly work.
 The award is cosponsored by the Library of Virginia and the Virginia Museum of Fine Arts.

 TIMELINE OF THE AWARD

 Nominations for this annual award will be accepted on a rolling basis beginning November 15 of the eligible year and extending through March 15 of the subsequent year.
 After preliminary screening, judges will receive books in March.
 The winner will be selected during a physical or virtual meeting no later than July.
-Following a summer announcement of the winner, he or she will be honored at a special event at the Virginia Museum of Fine Arts and during the Library of Virginia's annual fall awards dinner.
+Following a summer announcement of the winner, he or she will be honored at a special event at the Virginia Museum of Fine Arts and during the Library of Virginia’s Virginia Literary Festival.

 JUDGING OF THE AWARD

 The panel of 4-5 judges will be composed of nationally prominent authors from a variety of relevant genres.
 Each judge will serve a three-year term, with the option of serving again after a one-year break from service.
 A preliminary screening will be administered, under the direction of Library of Virginia staff, to confirm technical eligibility and identify a group of 8-10 candidates to be sent on to judges.